isaaclyman/pooty/README.md

 - `control(function ControllerFn)` will assign a function as the controller for the entire application, which is fine for simple apps.
 If you invoke the `control()` function again, the first controller will be overwritten.

 - `control(string ControllerName)(function ControllerFn)` will create a named controller.
 You can create as many named controllers as you want with different names.
 If you create a controller with the same name as an earlier one, the earlier one will be overwritten.
 If the controller has the same exact name as a model, *or* if you are using a universal model, the two will be connected automatically.
 Otherwise, you'll have to make the connection yourself (see the `loadModel()` function below).

+#### `fn()`:
+A home for shared functions and services.
+This can only be invoked in one way:

+`fn(string FunctionName)(function SharedFunction)` assigns this function to the specified name.
+It can then be invoked in any controller.
+To get the function from within a controller, use `var sharedFunction = this.fn(string FunctionName);`, then invoke it like a regular function: `sharedFunction(arguments);`.

+You may not create a shared function without a name.
+There is no "universal" function.

 ### Controller's lexical scope (`this`)